sumit2607/livestreamUsingmvvm/README.md

 - user can see list of live show
 - you can watch live show
 - user can pay gift to user using razor-pay payment link
+- swipe to refesh in live show list

 ## Getting Started